 What are my chances of getting into graduate school if my grades barely meet the minimum requirements of the school?

 If you are applying to a competitive program (and not all programs are competitive) and your grades are low, your chances will be enhanced by your ability to provide additional evidence that your GPA doesn't accurately reflect your abilities and potential.
 Some programs, for example, will place substantial value on work experience in the field.
 Or you might be able to overcome a relatively weak overall GPA by undertaking a demanding independent study or research project that demonstrates your true abilities and generates a strong letter of recommendation.

 My GPA is below 3.0 and many graduate schools will not accept such a GPA.
 Is there any way to improve my GPA or my stats for graduate school admissions?
 I've heard that taking extra classes after graduation will help my situation.
 Is this true?

 Graduate schools differ on their requirements for admission.
 Some state they want at least a 3.0; others state a 2.75.
 Also, some may not hold to their stated minimum.
 That is, they may take applicants below their stated minimum if those people have other significant strengths to offer.
 For example, they may have gone to a good school like Cal or have very strong letters of recommendation or test scores.
 Grades in the intended field or in related fields will be looked at more carefully than overall grades.
 For example, if a person's grades in the intended field of study were much better than the overall grades, the grad school might be willing to overlook a lower total GPA.
-For some schools, a 3.0 indicates that you are not likely to possess the academic skills and motivation necessary to successfully complete their program.
+For some schools, a GPA under 3.0 indicates that you are not likely to possess the academic skills and motivation necessary to successfully complete their program.